-Liquidity and Capital Resources
+§ Liquidity and Capital Resources

 To date, we have financed our operations primarily through the issuance of preferred shares through private placements and short-term bank borrowings.
-As of December 31, 2012, 2013 and 2014, we had RMB15.6 million, RMB50.3 million, and RMB71.8 million (US\$11.7 million) respectively, in cash and cash equivalents.
+As of December 31, 2015 and 2016 and March 31, 2017, we had RMB 284.6 million, RMB55.6 million (US\$8.1 million) and RMB14.1 million (US\$2.1 million) in cash and cash equivalents, respectively.
 Our cash and cash equivalents consist of cash on hand and time deposits, which have original maturities of three months or less and are readily convertible to decidable amounts of cash.
-As of December 31, 2014, we had RMB93.4 million (US\$15.3 million) in restricted cash, which consisted of two cash deposits associated with two bank loans with principal amounts of RMB30.0 million and RMB60.0 million, respectively.
-The use of each cash deposit and its interest is restricted by the bank until the corresponding loan is fully repaid.
-We obtained a support letter from one of our preferred shareholders, the period covered by which letter was subsequently extended, to ensure sufficient funding to support our continuing operations so as to enable us to meet our estimated cash need without a significant curtailment of overall business operations for the next twelve months starting from May 19, 2015.
-This support letter is legally binding on such preferred shareholder.
-The support letter anticipates our cash needs to be between US\$35 million to US\$45 million for such twelve-month period, and the letter provides that we and such preferred shareholder shall enter into definitive agreements in the event we request such preferred shareholder to provide funding to us in the future pursuant to the letter.
-We believe that our current cash and cash equivalents, together with the financial support from one of our preferred shareholders, will be sufficient to meet our anticipated working capital requirements and capital expenditures for the 12 months following this offering.
+As of March 31, 2017, we had RMB155.8 million (US\$22.6 million) in restricted cash, which consisted of cash deposits associated with one bank loan with principal amounts of RMB 150.0 million (US\$21.8 million).
+The use of cash deposit and its interest is restricted by the bank until the corresponding loan is fully repaid.

+In September 2015, Xiamen International Bank granted a two-year credit line of RMB150.0 million to us at a fixed interest of 1.62% and 1.68% per annum each year.
+In relation to this facility, we placed a cash deposit of RMB155.3 million in Xiamen International Bank, the use of which and the related interest is restricted by Xiamen International Bank until the loan is fully repaid.
+In May 2016, we borrowed from SPD Silicon Valley Bank Co., Ltd., or SPD, a one-year bank loan in the amount of RMB50.0 million, which was due in May 2017 and bears an interest rate of 5.75% per annum.
+In May 2017, we entered into an amendment to the facility agreement with SPD.
+Pursuant to the amendment, the loan in the amount of RMB50.0 million was extended for one year with an interest rate of 7.35% and will become due in May 2018.
+SPD granted us another loan in the amount of RMB20.0 million with an interest rate of 6.75% and will become due in May 2019.
+The loan in the amount of RMB50.0 million is subject to 1% of deduction in interest rate if we reach certain financing target.
+The loan in total amount of RMB70.0 million is collateralized by the inventories and equipment held by Beijing Secoo.
+In addition, a guarantee is provided to the bank by Hong Kong Secoo and us.
+On May 5, 2017, we entered into a short-term borrowing agreement to borrow RMB45 million at an interest rate of 9.35% per annum.
+The borrowing is payable in five monthly installments starting in May 2017.
+The loan is guaranteed by Beijing Secoo.
+We believe that our current cash and cash equivalents will be sufficient to meet our anticipated working capital requirements and capital expenditures for the 12 months following this offering.
 We may, however, need additional cash resources in the future if we experience changes in business conditions or other developments.
 We may also need additional cash resources in the future if we wish to pursue opportunities for investment, acquisition, capital expenditure or similar actions.
 If we determine that our cash requirements exceed the amount of cash and cash equivalents we have on hand, we may seek to obtain additional credit facilities or issue debt or equity securities.
-See "Risk Factors-Risks Related to Our Business-Inability to obtain additional financing on commercially reasonable terms in the future may materially and adversely affect our business, results of operations and financial condition."
+See "Risk Factors - Risks Related to Our Business - Inability to obtain additional financing on commercially reasonable terms in the future may materially and adversely affect our business, results of operations and financial condition."